 Airlines that allow Emotional Support Animal on international flights (in cabin)

 Unfortunately, many airlines will only permit an emotional support animal on domestic flights, however there are still some airlines which will permit them on international flights.

-The following airlines allow taking an emotional support animal on an international flight, in 2021:
+The following airlines allow taking an emotional support animal on an international flight: